Forest Carbon Partnership Facility

 3. The approaches that can contribute to the learning objective of the FCPF.

-Financial Instruments – The Readiness Fund is grant-based.
-Within the Carbon Fund, funds are delivered in exchange for emission reductions (results-based finance).
+Financial Instruments – The Readiness Fund was fully grant-based.
+Within the Carbon Fund, funds are delivered in exchange for emission reductions as results-based finance.
+As of late 2024, eight partner countries of the FCPF Carbon Fund have received results-based payments, totaling USD 164 million.

 Accreditation process – There is no formal accreditation process for implementing partners.
 An eligible country can directly authorise an entity to act on its behalf in submitting a proposal for funding support.